Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may also order other blood tests, including:
+Your healthcare provider may also order other blood tests, including:

-Your doctor may also order a direct antiglobulin test if you have had a blood transfusion and he or she suspects that you are reacting to the transfusion.
+Your healthcare provider may also order a direct antiglobulin test if you have had a blood transfusion and he or she suspects that you are reacting to the transfusion.
 Your doctor may also order an indirect bilirubin test.

 What do my test results mean?